oracle/nosql-python-sdk/README-DEV.rst

        $ export PYTHONPATH=<path-to-nosql-python-sdk>/nosql-python-sdk/src:\
        $PYTHONPATH

-    2. Modify <path-to-repo>/examples/parameters.py to suit your environment.
+    2. The <path-to-repo>/examples/config.py is used to run the example against Cloud Simulator, modify it to suit your environment.
+When config.py is overwritten by other config*.py, config_cloudsim.py is used to run the unit test against Cloud Simulator, modify it to suit your environment.
+       Then copy the content of config_onprem.py to config.py.
+    3. The <path-to-repo>/examples/config_onprem.py is used to run the example against on-premise proxy, modify it to suit your environment.
+Then copy the content of config_onprem.py to config.py.
+    4. The <path-to-repo>/examples/config_cloud.py is used to run the example against Cloud Service, modify it to suit your environment.
+Then copy the content of config_onprem.py to config.py.

-       The comments in that file tells you how to modify the settings.
+    Notice that the comments in these config files tells you how to modify the settings.

-    3. With the Cloud Simulator running, run a test
+    5. With the desired server running, run an example.

        .. code-block:: pycon